"

 the sloping angle as you enter the depression.

-I think we all need to take another close look at this RadarSat image.
+I think we all need to take another close look at this Radarsat image.
 We need

 to consider the fog coming out of it, the tapering off of the reflectivity with

 change of slope, and the flow of ice from this direction."
-(Rod M. Cluff

 Pages